freemanpd/patrickf.xyz/README.md

 * PostgreSQL - database
 * NGINX - reverse proxying

-NOTE: I'll admit, using all the tools above for a simple personal website is definnelty overkill.
-However, the main purpose for chosing the tools above is for learning purposes and to provide an end-to-end introduction with a simple use-case.
+NOTE: I'll admit, using all the tools above for a simple personal website is definitely overkill.
+However, the main purpose of choosing the tools above is for learning purposes with a simple use-case and to demonstrate my understanding of the solution from end-to-end.

-### Future
+### Roadmap
 * Status page

 ### Requirements